-Providing a soft landing into Southeast Asia, upon arrival into Chiang Mai you will be transported to a comfortable hotel, where you will meet up with other TEAN students.
-Over the next four days, experience sensory overload as you visit a local market, enjoy your first tastes of Thailand’s culinary offerings, revive your travel-weary muscles with a traditional Thai massage and spend a day with Southeast Asia’s magnificent elephants.
+Providing a soft landing into Southeast Asia, upon arrival into Chiang Mai you will be transported to your accommodation, where you will meet up with other TEAN students.
+Over the next three days, experience sensory overload as you visit a local market, enjoy your first tastes of Thailand’s culinary offerings, visit historic Buddhist temples and spend a day with Southeast Asia’s magnificent elephants.
 For these first few days in the country you won’t need to think about meals or transport, as we have it all sorted for you!

 Upon arrival in Ho Chi Minh City, ISEAA and TEAN staff will provide an Orientation to the city and university, introducing you to ISEAA Vietnam alumni to help jumpstart your in-country network.

 Enjoy a unique living experience developed to help facilitate cultural immersion on a daily basis by living off-campus in a modern student apartment complex with a Thai roommate.
 Each participant has their own room and shares a small common living area with their roommate.
 All roommates are Chiang Mai University students who are on hand to assist program participants assimilate into the new culture.
 Just a five-minute walk to campus, each apartment has built-in furniture, a walk-in closet, refrigerator, air conditioner, TV, bathroom and WiFi.
 Within the complex you will find a lobby, meeting room, study room, fitness center and male/female swimming pools.
 Washers and dryers are also located in each apartment building and on the apartment grounds students can take advantage of convenience stores, restaurants, bakeries, laundry and ATM machines.
 The housing is located in a vibrant university area, with cool student cafés, awesome street food and restaurants all a short walk from your front door.